Drigrow/cyber-angel/README.md

 4. Get you Openai API key

-   It is imple to get one via [https://platform.openai.com/](https://platform.openai.com/), here's the abstarct:
+   It is simple to get one via [https://platform.openai.com/](https://platform.openai.com/), here's the abstarct:

    * Create an account / Sign in to [https://platform.openai.com/](https://platform.openai.com/)